 On February 21, 1941, it was unseasonably hot and Nig looked for shade under an idling truck.
 Sadly the driver was unaware that Nig had crawled under the rig, and as the driver moved away from the site, Nig was crushed beneath the truck’s wheels.

 “Rough, tough rock-hard men wept openly and unashamed,” a newspaper wrote.

-On March 21 1979, the plaque was removed; many Boulder City residents were very upset by this treatment of the “construction crew mascot,” and the local people petitioned Bureau of Reclamation to reinstate the plaque.
-Eventually the locals prevailed, but a new plaque was put up that told the story of the dog who adopted a dam but it left off the dog’s name.
+On March 21 1979, the plaque was removed.
+Many Boulder City residents were very upset by this.
+The local people petitioned the Bureau of Reclamation to reinstate the plaque.
+Eventually the locals prevailed.
+A new plaque was put up that told the story of the dog who adopted a dam but it left off the dog’s name.

 When the men poured the concrete in which to place the plaque, they took matters into their own hands.
 They scratched the word “Nig” in the concrete itself so that everyone would know the name of the loyal dog who was beloved by all—black and white workers alike.